kebabzter/project-sky/README.md

 ## Setup
-You can access the app by visiting: https://project-sky-15e73.web.app or can install it locally:
+You can access the front end of the app by visiting: https://project-sky-15e73.web.app or can install it locally:
 ```bash
   $ cd client
   $ npm install